GeekFunkLabs/fluidpatcher/README.md

 Requires [Python 3](https://python.org).
 Installation of FluidSynth and needed Python modules varies a bit by system.

 ### Raspberry Pi
-The install script in the [assets/](assets/) directory will install the software, configure your system, and provides the option to install some useful extras.
-You can run the script from a command line by entering
+The [squishbox-install.bash](assets/squishbox-install.bash) script will install the required software and some optional extras.
+It can also be used to update the software without altering your banks/settings.
+You can download and run the script from a command line by entering
 ```
 curl -L git.io/squishbox | bash
 ```